 Balance is not something we either have or lose all at once.
 It responds to regular, gentle challenges.

-Simple practices — such as standing near a counter and shifting weight, or pausing briefly before stepping — help keep balance responsive rather than reactive.
+Simple practices — such as standing near a counter and shifting weight from one foot to the other, or pausing briefly before stepping — help keep balance responsive rather than reactive.

 Letting Movement Accumulate Naturally

-Movement that supports mobility does not need to follow a schedule or routine.
+Movement that supports mobility does not need to follow a strict routine.

-Short walks, standing breaks, gentle stair use, and slow transitions throughout the day can all contribute.
-Spread out over time, these moments help the body stay familiar with everyday demands.
+Short walks, standing breaks, gentle stair use, and slow transitions throughout the day all contribute.
+Spread over time, these moments help the body stay familiar with everyday demands.

 Listening Instead of Pushing